 Is missing a frustrating and aggravating experience?
 Of course it is.

-Missing is a fact of life, even the greatest shooters miss occasionally.
-They just don’t dwell on the miss while still competing, they wait for the proper time to analyze and fix what ever the problem may be.
-Sometimes they seek help from other skilled shooters and, or instructors.
+Missing is a fact of life – even the greatest shooters miss occasionally.
+They just don’t dwell on the miss while still competing but wait for the proper time to analyze and fix whatever the problem may be.
+Sometimes they seek help from other skilled shooters and/or instructors.

 With shooting, you can and should learn from your misses.
 If you break down the missed shot into all of the elements it took to shoot the shot, you can, for instance, see that you executed almost every part of the shot correctly.
-You had one ‘hic-up’ in your execution of the shot that caused you to loose that target.
+You had one hiccup in your execution of the shot that caused you to lose that target.

 If you miss during a practice session, you can analyze the shot at that specific time and figure out how to make sure it never or seldom happens again.
-This may be where you need a Certified Instructor to help identify and trouble shoot your problem.
+This may be where you need an NSSA Certified Instructor to help identify and troubleshoot your problem.

 If, however, you’re shooting in a competition, file it for entry in your shooting journal and analysis when you are off the field and make a conscious effort to continue shooting at the level you aspire to shoot.
 Go back to basics.

 Missing should be a learning tool and seen in a positive way.
 It’s up to you and your instructor/coach to analyze your technique and repair it.

 Barry Hartmann is an NSSA Master Level and NRA Certified shotgun instructor who can help you improve your skills at American Skeet and wingshooting.
 To contact Barry, email him at email@example.com or give him a call at (918)803-2393.